 A great benefit of bankruptcy is that right after your petition, the court will issue an “automatic stay,” which will prevent creditors from being able to collect the debt and stop proceedings such as foreclosure during your bankruptcy filing.

 Within this time, you will be able to regain your peace of mind without creditors constantly harassing you to pay your debts, and you may even be able to renegotiate the terms of your mortgage to keep your home.
-Alternatively, you may be able to include your mortgage payment in your repayment plan in Chapter 13 bankruptcy.
+Alternatively, you can include your mortgage payment in your repayment plan in Chapter 13 bankruptcy.

 Your Filing Will Stay in Your Credit Report for Years

 Bankruptcy will remain on your credit report for seven years in Chapter 13 bankruptcy or ten years in Chapter 7 bankruptcy.
-Keep in mind that it will severely affect your credit score, and it may be difficult to obtain credit cards or other types of loans during that time.
+Remember that it will severely affect your credit score, and it may not be easy to obtain credit cards or other types of loans during that time.

-However, you can opt for secured credit cards and other similar solutions to start rebuilding your credit right after filing.
+However, you can opt for secured credit cards and similar solutions to rebuild your credit right after filing.

-Bankruptcy may be a stain on your credit report, but consider it the price to pay to get the debt relief you need.
+Bankruptcy may stain your credit report, but consider it the price to pay for debt relief.

 On the other hand, in Chapter 7 bankruptcy, although it is assumed that you will have to sell some of your assets to pay your debts, you might not have to.
 In most cases, Chapter 7 bankruptcy filings are categorized as “no-asset cases,” meaning that the filer has no assets that would qualify as non-exempt and will get debt discharge without having to sell anything at all.